eloj/rle-zoo/README.md

 * CPY: If high-bit is clear, then `OP + 1` literal bytes follow.
 * REP: If high-bit is set, then repeat next byte `OP - 125` times.

-Unlike many other variants, this one makes efficient use of the code space and doesn't include any `NOP` operation, or overlapping ways to output one character.
 The `CPY` OPs (0x00-0x7f) are the same as in packbits, but the `REP` OPs (0x80-) have been adjusted up to a minimum count of three.
 They also come in ascending order compared with packbits; more characters are copied as the OP increase in value, versus fewer in packbits.

 ## TODO